Thrift furniture makeovers are my LOVE language! It can be hard to find the perfect piece when you’re on a budget, but this one was… $5! Read on…

 What Is Dixie Dirt?

 Isn’t that AMAZING?!
 Sorry no pics of this application, but it’s super simple.
 I used a chip brush and simply dusted over all the areas where I had added wax too.
-The dirt/dust sticks to the wax and seals automatically.
-It’s perfect for adding years of dirt to second-hand furniture without it actually being dirty.
-What a trick!
+The dirt/dust sticks to the wax and bonds when it’s dried.
+It’s perfect for adding years of dirt and age to a thrift store makeovers without it actually being dirty.

 Thanks for joining me for this makeover.
 I hope this has inspired you to keep your eyes open and your hands on the wheels while you search for your second hand, thrift furniture finds.
 G A R A G E S A L E !
-I have more thrift furniture makeover to share with you.
-CHECK OUT this Farmhouse Style beauty!
-CLICK HERE
+I have more thrift furniture makeovers to share with you.
+CLICK HERE to see a Farmhouse Style beauty with white wax!